Acquiring the Virtues of the Satpurush – Reflections from Mahesana

 Conclusion

 The Mahesana gathering reminded us that spiritual growth is not an abstract pursuit.
-It is about satsang—association with the Satpurush—through which virtues naturally flow into our own lives.
+It is about satsang, association with the Satpurush, through which virtues naturally shape our own lives.

-As Bhagwan Swaminarayan taught in Gadhada I-67, and as Mahant Swami Maharaj continues to show: the greatest fortune is to walk alongside one who desires nothing but God.
+As Bhagwan Swaminarayan taught in Gadhada I-67, and as His Holiness Mahant Swami Maharaj continues to show us that the greatest fortune is to walk alongside one who is completely detached and desires nothing but God.
 In their company, we too learn to desire the eternal.

 Checkout the Vachanamrut text here (Gadhada Section 1-17): https://anirdesh.com/vachanamrut/index.php?format=en&vachno=67